-Parent representatives are important components of the supportive learning culture at Mitcham.
+Parent representatives are important components of the supportive learning culture at Mitcham Primary School.

 The representatives provide a link between teachers and the parents.
-They are invaluable as sources of support, for consultation and feedback for teachers and leadership.
+They are invaluable as sources of support, consultation, and feedback for teachers and leadership.

 The role of the Parent Representatives may differ from class to class, but could include the following: